13 Methods to Blend Colored Pencils

 Chemical

 Using these types of solvents can be dangerous to your health.
-Always use a small amount in a well-ventilated room and keep it sealed when not using.
+Always use a small amount in a well-ventilated area and keep the container sealed when not in use.

 Wet Blender Application

 Except for the blending marker, wet blending methods need a tool to apply it to the picture.
-You can use a Q-Tip or Eye Tees, but I prefer stumps or tortillions.
+You can use a Q-Tip or Eye Tees, but I prefer stumps or tortillons.

-To avoid unwanted color transfer, use a paper towel or rag to wipe off your stump or tortillion when changing colors.
+To avoid unwanted color transfer, use a paper towel or rag to wipe off your stump or tortillon when changing colors.
 The tip of a blending marker also needs to be cleaned.
-Additionally, you will need a sandpaper pencil sharpener or pumice stone to maintain a pointed end on the stump or tortillion.
+Additionally, you will need a sandpaper pencil sharpener or pumice stone to maintain a pointed end on the stump or tortillon.

 Here is an example of how to apply Gamsol or any other wet blending method to your project.
 Notice that I keep checking the tip and turning or cleaning it as needed.
 I also re-wet the tip as needed.